 (d) Except as specifically provided herein, all Registration Expenses incurred in connection with any registration under Section 2.3 or Section 2.4 shall be borne by the Company.
 All Selling Expenses incurred in connection with any registrations under Section 2.3 or Section 2.4 shall be borne by the holders of the securities so registered pro rata on the basis of the number of shares so registered.
-The Company shall not, however, be required to pay the Registration Expenses of any registration proceeding begun pursuant to Section 2.4, the request of which has been subsequently withdrawn by the Initiating Holders unless: (i) the withdrawal is based upon material adverse information concerning the Company of which the Initiating Holders were not aware at the time of such request; or (ii) the Holders of a majority of the Registrable Securities then outstanding agree to forfeit their right to one requested registration pursuant to Section 2.4 (in which event such right shall be deemed forfeited by all Holders).
-If the Holders are required to pay the Registration Expenses, such expenses shall be borne by the holders of securities (including Registrable Securities) requesting such registration in proportion to the number of shares for which registration was requested.
+The Company shall not, however, be required to pay the Registration Expenses of any registration proceeding begun pursuant to Section 2.4, the request of which has been subsequently withdrawn by the Initiating Holders unless: (i) the withdrawal is based upon material adverse information concerning the Company of which the Initiating Holders were not aware at the time of such request; or (ii) the Holders of a majority of the Registration Expenses of any registration Expenses of any registration by all Holders).
+If the Holders are required to pay the Registration Expenses shall be borne by the holders of securities (including Registrable Securities) requesting such registration in proportion to the number of shares for which registration was requested.